 Once relocated, the spores need to germinate and infiltrate the plant, in order to do any damage.
 Germination is only possible where there is free water, meaning a wet surface.

-Denying the fungus its preferred conditions is at the heart of botrytis prevention.
-Though there are many greenhouse climate control methods, a mixture of all measures is usually the best bet.
+Denying the fungus its preferred conditions is the key to preventing botrytis.
+There are many different greenhouse climate control methods.
+A grower’s best bet is to utilize a mixture of all measures.

 View this post on Instagram